-The board houses USB 2.0 and optical link interfaces.
-USB 2.0 allows data transfers up to 30 MB/s.
-The Optical Link interface (CAEN proprietary CONET protocol) is capable of transfer rate up to 80 MB/s and offers daisy chain capability.
+The module houses Optical Link interface (CAEN proprietary CONET protocol) supporting transfer rate up to 80 MB/s and offers daisy chain capability.
 Therefore, it is possible to connect up to 8 ADC modules to a single A4818 Adapter (or to a single A2818 Optical Link Controller, Obsolete), or up to 32 using a 4-link A3818 version (see Tab.
 1.1).
+VME and Optical Link accesses take place on independent paths and are handled by the on-board controller, therefore when accessed through Optical Link the board can be operated outside the VME Crate.